In India's well-being lies world prosperity: PM Modi at UP investors' summit | Politics

 "Like entire India, a very large aspirational society is waiting for you now in UP," he told potential investors.

 Defence Minister Rajnath Singh, Uttar Pradesh Governor Anandiben Patel and Chief Minister Yogi Adityanath attended the summit launch.
-Industrialists Mukesh Ambani, Kumar Mangalam Birla and N Chandrasekaran also addressed the event.
+More Union ministers were slated to participate later in panel discussions.

-The prime minister talked about work on physical and digital infrastructure, seamless markets and simplified bureaucratic procedures.
+The prime minister talked about India offering new physical and digital infrastructure, seamless markets and simplified bureaucratic procedures.
 He said reforms in India are being carried out not because of compulsion, but because of conviction.

 "India today is truly on the path of pace and scale.
 We have fulfilled the basic needs of a large section – and that is why it is thinking of the next level, thinking of the future," he said.